This page provides an overview of DNS support by Kubernetes.

 For each named port, the SRV record would have the form

-For a regular service, this resolves to the port number and the CNAME:
+For a regular service, this resolves to the port number and the domain name:

 For a headless service, this resolves to multiple answers, one for each pod

-that is backing the service, and contains the port number and a CNAME of the pod
+that is backing the service, and contains the port number and the domain name of the pod

 of the form